Confluent CCAAK Study Plan: 30, 60, and 90 Days

 Month Focus What to do

-1 Fundamentals Learn partitions/replication/retention and core admin commands; do weekly drills.
+1 Fundamentals Learn partitions, replication, ISR, acks, and core admin health checks; do weekly drills.

-2 Operating Kafka Broker config patterns, topic management, security basics; practice diagnosis scenarios.
+2 Operating Kafka Broker config patterns, topic management, listener and security basics; practice diagnosis scenarios.

-3 Reliability Troubleshooting deep dives, safe maintenance patterns, mixed timed runs; final review and remediation.
+3 Reliability Troubleshooting deep dives, maintenance safety, platform components, and final mixed review.

-How to use IT Mastery without flattening the admin judgment
+How to use timed practice without flattening the admin judgment

 • Start with Resources so you stay anchored to the current Confluent certification scope and primary Kafka references.